matiasraisanen/insecrawl/README.md

                     want to overwrite previously saved images.
 Timestamp format is [YYYY-MM-DD]-[HH:MM:SS], uses computer's
                     local time and a 24h clock.

+-f, --folder        Provide a custom path for downloaded images.
+If not
+                    provided, images will be saved to the default folder ./images/
 ```

 ## Project structure